Should I Get Rid of This?

 Once you have decided it’s time to part way with some of your clutter, how do you decide what to do with it?
 Throwing everything in the trash seems a bit rash.
-The Should I Get Rid of This decision tree can help you determine when something can be donated or sold versus recycled or repurposed.
-That means your old stuff can help others, help the planet or even in a little extra cash.
+The Should I Get Rid of This? decision tree can help you determine when something can be donated or sold versus recycled or repurposed.
+That means your old stuff can help others, help the planet or even bring in a little extra cash.

 [Any reference to a specific company, commercial product, process or service does not constitute or imply an endorsement or recommendation by National Endowment for Financial Education.]